Create Smooth Walls: A Mudslinger’s Guide

 Drywall taping is one of the most important jobs on any construction site.
 A skilled taper can hide a lot of mistakes left behind by framers and drywall hangers.
 A poor taping job, however, can cause trouble for trim carpenters and painters.
 A quality outcome requires the proper tools and materials (a steady hand doesn't hurt either).
 Our pro taper shares his three-day, step-by-step taping routine.
 He gave us some great tips that will help you end up with smooth walls and crisp corners.

-Our pro installs the outside corner beads with a staple gun that shoots 1-in., 18-gauge staples with a 1/4-in. crown.
+Our pro installs the outside corner beads with a staple gun that shoots 1-inch, 18-gauge staples with a 1/4-inch crown.
 Drywall nails will also do the job, but using a staple gun frees up one hand to get the bead exactly where you want it before tacking it into place.
 Outside corners take a lot of abuse, so make sure the corner beads are securely fastened to the framing.
-Nail or staple each side of the bead every 10 to 12 in.
+Nail or staple each side of the bead every 10 to 12 inches.

 How to roll out fiber mesh

 Installing fiber mesh saves time because it's self-adhering.
 And unlike paper tape, fiber mesh allows mud to pass right through it, so you don't need to fill cracks and gaps in the drywall before you install the tape.
 All you need to do is roll it onto the wall and trim it off with a 6-inch taping knife.
 Tape over all the joints, large gaps, holes larger than 1/8 inch, and both sides of the outside corner beads.
 On inside corners, only areas with a gap larger than 1/8 inch need mesh.
 The rest of the inside corners will get covered on Day 2 with paper tape.